Waning Gibbous on

 Moon before ascending node

-8 days after descending node on 23 May 2026 at 15:26 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 7 June 2026 at 06:19 in ♓ Pisces.
+8 days after descending node on 23 May 2026 at 15:26 in ♌ Leo the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 7 June 2026 at 06:19 in ♓ Pisces.

 Moon at southern standstill

 At 16:59 the Moon is meeting its standstill point to reach South declination of ∠-27.988°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠27.989° at the point of next standstill in ♊ Gemini on 15 June 2026 at 05:29.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠27.989° at the point of next northern standstill in ♊ Gemini on 15 June 2026 at 05:29.

 Syzygy in 13 days